 For questions 3.2 and 3.3, please refer to TRPA questions 3.b and 3.g.

-All other responses are identified as "no impact" but would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts to hydrology/water quality.
+All other responses are "no impact" or would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts to hydrology/water quality.